 Extract:

 For this project we chose to focus on a theme relating to environmental studies.
-From data.world that we found the data from a study which tracked the migration patterns of Turkey Vultures in North and South America (here).
+From data.world that we found the data from a study which tracked the migration patterns of Turkey Vultures in North and South America (here)(migration path dataset).
 We chose this set because we saw the potential to link the study results to other sources such as historical climate and population data for what may be interesting insights.

 This original data set is an excel file with 220,000 point-in-time location recordings for 19 unique turkey vultures who were tracked by satellite as they migrated between North and South America during 2003 to 2012.
 After some research, we found more data sets from this same study on movebank.com, a publicly available repository of academically verified animal tracking datasets.
-Here also were detailed definitions of each data attricute used in our study data.
-Interesting to us was an additional excel file (here) which gave detailed information for each vulture tracked, such as: name, life stage, mass, and study site.
+Here also were detailed definitions of each data attribute used in our study data.
+Interesting to us was an additional excel file (here) which gave detailed information for each vulture tracked, such as: name, life stage, mass, and study site (vulture information dataset).
 We also used an excel file Vultures Acopian Center USA which listed additional comments, subspecies, and additional birds to the previous file and found from the same source.

 Additional sources include the google maps api for converting geographic coordinates into city and state names as well as the openweathermap api to obtain temperature data for each location, as detailed below.

 Transform:

+Migration path dataset:

 Using jupyter notebook, we imported our migratory point-in-time location recordings.
-Originally, we converted the excel sheet to a csv file, but after a long importing wait, we found that it was faster to import the large file in the original excel form.
-We then imported the information to a pandas data frame and dropped irrelevant and repetitive columns.
-We next completed a series of validation checks such as entry counts per column, and dropping incomplete entries.
-However, this data was pretty clean already and no changes were necessary.
-We also added a column for taxonomical name and filled in all values as "Cathartes aura," since we knew from our second data set that all birds in this study were of this genus and species.
-The reasoning was that if we wish to compare this data to migratory patterns of other species, then this column will be useful.
+We then imported the information to a pandas data frame.
+And then did the following transformation

+Drop irrelevant columns

+Rename columns so that it is consistant between two tables, and compatible in the system

+Drop incomplete entries

+Filter to only keep turkey vulture data (some data source includes migration data of other kind of vulture as well)

+Drop entries that have duplicate event_id (It represents a unique recording.
+Since we will set it as primary key, we need to remove duplicates)

+Check whether animal_id or tag_id is unique for turkey vulture, and use that as primary key for the other table

+Vulture information dataset:

 For our next data set, we imported it as a csv into a pandas data frame and followed a similar process, such as dropping unnecessary columns and validation.
 We noted that unfortunately not all birds had a mass listed, but we did not make any changes to this column.
 Next a connection was set up to a sqlite database.
-The primary key for our original data set was changed to “event-id” because this value indicates a unique recording for each entry.
+The primary key for our original data set was changed to “event_id” because this value indicates a unique recording for each entry.
+And the primary key for Vulture information dataset is animal_id.

+City and temperature dataset using API:

 Next, we extracted the latitude and longitude points from our migration data set.
 First, using citypy, we obtained a list of all the unique cities which the birds migrated traveled over.
 However, because citypy only gave us the city name, we tried google maps api next.
 Google was able to give us city and state names which correlated to all of our geographic coordinates.
 From here, we pulled temperature data from the openweathermap api for each city in our set.